rust-unofficial/patterns/intro.md

 ### Ownership

 Ownership is arguably the central concept of Rust.
 The ownership system is __the__ reason for the safety guarantees in Rust.

+## Refactoring

+Refactoring is very important in relation to these topics.
+Just as important as the other topics covered here, is how to take undesirable code and turn it into great code.